mikejmcguirk/Neovim-Win10-Lazy/README.md

 - To install taplo: <code>cargo install --features lsp --locked taplo-cli</code>

-- clippy is configured to run on save.
-Neovim has a built-in RustFmt function that uses the rust.vim plugin to interact with the installed copy of RustFmt
+- clippy is configured to run on save

+- RustFmt is handled using Neovim's built-in command.
+It uses the rust.vim plugin to interface with the installed copy of RustFmt

 - This config has all cargo features enabled for rust-analyzer